-August 2019 marks the 50th anniversary of the world-famous Woodstock music festival.
-Those who traveled to Woodstock in 1969, had no clue they were going to experience one of the greatest music events in history!
+August 15-18 marks the annual (1969) anniversary of the world-famous Woodstock music festival.
+Those who traveled to Woodstock in 1969 had no clue they were going to experience one of the greatest music events in history!

 Going to a music festival is one of the greatest ways to travel.
 It can even be a vacation idea.
 During a music festival you can rest, have fun, escape the daily rut, and simply “get away from it all”.
 And, it does not have to be expensive, if you plan on cheap lodging, if applicable, and the cheapest way to get there.

 In other words, you can recharge your batteries, just being your natural self, enjoying what you enjoy.

 Woodstock was different from any other festival ever before

 Traveling to iconic music festivals have always been a popular thing to do.
 Talking about music festival attendees among people of all ages and music-interest the undisputed music festival of all times that always pop up is only one: Woodstock!

 Woodstock was the “mother of all festivals”.
 No one has ever come close from fame since.

 The Smithsonian Channel, in a program describing Woodstock, said it best: “Woodstock was the climax of the counterculture”!

 Today the music festival scenes are as popular as ever, but of course, with a completely different genre of music.
 The 1960’s flower-power era of folk-songs and the “protest”-songs are long sealed in history.
 But, of course, today’s music is the featured genre of current festivals.

 But whether you travel to festivals at the Coachella, the Monterey Jazz festival, or perhaps to some Country & Western music festival in Texas, music festivals are here to stay.